Just getting started? We answer some common questions to help you better understand how to use Healium and the BrainLink EEG headband.

-The Calm protocol rewards you when there is a decrease of frontal lobe activation which occurs when you become more relaxed, reduce ruminating/worry, or excessive thinking.
-This protocol can be particularly helpful as an adjunctive tool if you’re managing stress, reducing anxiety, or increasing your mental resilience.
+Getting into a flow state is important for high performers, starting a task that requires a lot of focus, or developing creative thoughts.
+Flow occurs when you become more relaxed, reduce ruminating/worry, or excessive thinking.
+This can be particularly helpful as an adjunctive tool if you’re managing stress, reducing anxiety, or increasing your mental resilience.

-The Focus protocol rewards activation of the frontal lobes and is more useful for managing an under aroused frontal lobe, such as what might be seen in individuals with ADHD, depression, or cognitive difficulties.
-The Focus protocol can be helpful for a midday mental health break before returning to a work task or a project that needs your attention.
+Focused calm feelings can help those managing ADHD, depression, or cognitive difficulties.
+Use this protocol for a midday mental health break before returning to a work task or a project that needs your attention.

-If you’re struggling with stress, anxiety, overthinking, rumination, or worry, the Calm protocol is likely to be more helpful.
-It’s important to remember that in these scenarios you might be engaging in a brainwave pattern that may feel challenging or unknown.
+It’s important to remember that in these scenarios you might be engaging in a brain wave pattern that may feel challenging or unknown.
 With this in mind, the other elements of the experience become important considerations.

-It’s common to begin with experiences that are naturally relaxing and pleasing, such as Relaxing Beach, or Waterfall.
-These experiences provide relaxing environments, gentle music, and easy guidance into a relaxed and pleasant emotional state.
+It’s common to start with experiences that are naturally relaxing and pleasing, such as Relaxing Beach, or Waterfall.
+These experiences provide soothing environments, gentle music, and easy guidance into a relaxed and pleasant emotional state.

 By default, the firefly is displayed at the bottom of the screen.
-This is a visual representation of your success in meeting the criterion of the protocol.
-The higher the firefly is on the graph, the “better” you’re doing at shifting your brainwave pattern.
+This is a visual representation of your success.
+The higher the firefly is above the baseline, the “better” you’re doing at shifting your brainwave pattern.

 While this is a useful image, it can also add some challenges.
 At first, you may find the presence of the firefly distracts you from the content of the experience, minimizing the impact.
 In addition, the presence of the firefly can create feelings of competition or a tendency to use mental effort to move the firefly.

-In these cases, you will typically be less successful.
+In these cases, you’ll typically be less successful.
 Particularly for beginners, we recommend toggling the firefly “off” and simply using the dimmer or red tint feedback as an indication of success.